THE BRATT FAMILY

 his family operated two sawmills (under one roof?) on the Normanskill (Norman’s Creek.
 The Dutch referred

-can only guess how the Bratt surname originated.
-Hereditary family names were not used by the Dutch or the Norwegians.
-When
+We can only guess how the Bratt surname originated.
+Hereditary family names were not used by the Dutch or the

-signed his name Brat or Bratt.
+Brat or Bratt.
 Bradt become more common because the Dutch customarily insert a silent "d."
+"Brott"